Here’s everything about Botim being safe to use:

 These are big questions, so let’s go over them one at a time.

-The first question many people have in regards to Botim is whether or not it is a legal service in all of the countries where it is used.
+The first question many people have in regard to Botim is whether or not it is a legal service in all of the countries where it is used.

 The short answer is yes.